 How to take care of magnetic eyelashes

 With proper care, you’ll find that your magnetic eyelashes will last you a very long time.
-When removing them, make sure your hands are clean and dry.
+When removing the lasshes, make sure your hands are clean and dry.
 Once they’re off, gently wipe them down with a damp cotton pad to remove any residue from mascara or other eye makeup.
 Most magnetic lashes come in a little storage case, so always pop them back in there to keep them safe.

 Which are the best according to beauty experts

 One Two Cosmetic lashes are a forerunner, and you can get over fifty uses from just one pair.
-Other industry favourites include Ardell’s Double Up Lashes and the Venus Visage 3-D lashes that only cover two-thirds of your lash line so your outer corners have an extra whimsical flutter.
+Other industry favorites include Ardell’s Double Up Lashes and the Venus Visage 3-D lashes that only cover two-thirds of your lash line so your outer corners have an extra whimsical flutter.
 For a more natural look, LASH’D UP lashes are a great option, and the start-up is a supporter of children affected by cancer.